CASE STUDY

 Solutions

-Inmates chose most everything—R&B, hip-hop, rock, bachata, country—learned without sheet music.
+The singers chose most everything—R&B, hip-hop, rock, bachata, country—learned without sheet music.
 We showed the 2008 Fox Searchlight documentary about the group, entitled Young@Heart, before beginning, building credibility.
 Then we created space for honest emotional expression.

 And that commitment didn’t end at the gate.

-The deepest sustained impact: Cynthia Coons, who went from "scared and hopeless" in 2017 to attending rehearsals twice weekly for eight years running—becoming an honorary member of the chorus community, helping backstage at every concert, and regularly performing onstage.
+The deepest sustained impact: Cynthia Coons, who went from "scared and hopeless" in 2017 to attending rehearsals twice weekly for nine years running—becoming an honorary member of the chorus community, helping backstage at every concert, and regularly performing onstage.

 Results

 Seven years of weekly programming across two prisons serving 150+ participants.
-The program relaunched in 2025 because the relationships endured and the model works.

 Combined with grants from Beveridge Foundation, Community Foundation of Western Massachusetts, Grace Jones Richardson Trust, and Davis Foundation, the program secured over $400,000 in sustained funding and attracted coverage from CNN Champions for Change and Huffington Post Japan, among others.